 # re-initializing the ApiWorkflowClient and ActiveLearningAgent api_client = ApiWorkflowClient(dataset_id='xyz', token='123') al_agent = ActiveLearningAgent(api_client, preselected_tag_name='initial-selection')

-The next part is what differentiates active learning from simple subsampling; the trained model is used to get predictions on the data and the sampler then decides based on these predictions.
+The next part is what differentiates active learning from simple selection; the trained model is used to get predictions on the data and the selection strategy then decides based on these predictions.
 To get a list of all filenames for which predictions are required, you can use the query_set:

 # get all filenames in the query set query_set = al_agent.query_set